Nokolay0710/Django-quick-start/docs/index.rst

-1. mkdir New project && cd New project
+#.mkdir New project && cd New project

 2. pipenv install django==4.2.0